Routine Reboot: Navigating the Emotional Landscape of Back to School Season

 Building Community Connections

 Back-to-school season is also an opportunity to foster connections within your community.
 Schools and local organizations often host events, workshops, and meet-ups, providing chances to engage with others.
-Whether it’s joining a parent-teacher association, volunteering, or participating in community events, these connections can lead to new friendships, collaborations, and support systems.
+Whether joining a parent-teacher association, volunteering, or participating in community events, these connections can lead to new friendships, collaborations, and support systems.
 For women over 40, these relationships can be particularly valuable, offering a sense of purpose and belonging.

 Embracing Change and Celebrating Achievements